 Students are expected to be proficient working with Microsoft Office products or their equivalent.
-In addition, students will need to an application to create concept maps.
+In addition, students will need to use an application to create concept maps.
 VUE, from Tufts University is the recommended tool for this purpose.
+Use of a different tool to create a concept map requires the instructor's approval.
 It's a free, open source tool that works well on Windows or Macintosh computers.
 It can be downloaded here: http://vue.tufts.edu/.
 VUE is very simple to use with a very short learning curve.
 Students are also expected to be proficient using the Blackboard system.